-WORLD LITERATURE I ENG 309
+WORLD LITERATURE I

-This course surveys literature (primarily but not exclusively western) from the ancient period, the medieval period, and the Renaissance.
-Writers may include the following: Homer, Aeschylus, Sophocles, Euripides, Virgil, Valmiki (Ramayana), Dante, Marie de France, Boccaccio, Shikibu, DeNavarre, and Cervantes, among others.
-Additional selections from the Bible and The Thousand and One Nights may be studied as well.
+This course surveys world literature from the ancient period, the medieval period, and the Renaissance.
 The course emphasizes historical and cultural contexts, as well as major literary texts.
 Prerequisites: ENG 111 and 112.
 Fall, even years.

 ENG 310 WORLD LITERATURE II